-We've compared a number of EVs to their petrol equivalents to see how the savings stack up.
-And there's probably no easier comparison than the iconic VW Golf and its electric clone, the e-Golf.
+If you'd like to compare EVs to their petrol equivalents, there's probably no easier comparison than the iconic VW Golf and its electric doppelganger, the e-Golf.

 The VW Golf is a well-loved hatchback that’s just as great for city driving as it is for families.
 We’ve chosen a VW Golf 1.5 TSI Automatic.

-It's no surprise then that the e-Golf is many people's choice for a first EV.
-With a real world range of 125 miles and a 35.8KWh battery, the e-Golf is a popular starter.
+It's no surprise then that the e-Golf (now replaced by the ID-3) has been many people's choice for a first EV.
+With a real world range of 125 miles and a 35.8KWh battery, the e-Golf was a popular starter.

-We’ve pulled this data together assuming 10,000 miles per year.
+We’ve assumed an annual mileage of 10,000 miles, just like our other comparisons we ran for EVs vs. petrol equivalents.
 These figures will vary depending on the mileage you do, and whether your EV is at home to charge during the day.

 |VW e-Golf and a 5KW PV system||VW Golf|

 |Total upfront cost (if you decide to pay upfront)||£35,300 (£27,900 for the car, £6000 for the PV and £1400 for the home charger)||£26,500|